 Primary education: teaching specialism

 Primary schools provide initial compulsory education and include infant schools for 5 to 7-year-olds, junior schools for 7 to 11-year-olds, or combined junior and infant schools for all under 11s.
 In addition, many primary schools run a foundation class for pupils in the year before they begin compulsory education.
-Some parts of England operate a slightly different system in which five to eight-year-olds attend a first school then progress to a middle school for eight to twelve-year-olds, before attending an upper school.
+Some parts of England operate a slightly different system in which 5 to 8-year-olds attend a first school then progress to a middle school (age ranges vary but fall between 8 and 14), before attending an upper school.

 Teachers are responsible for the delivery of all subjects within the framework of the national curriculum, with particular emphasis on the core subjects of literacy, numeracy and science.
 Teachers are also accountable for testing that takes place at the end of key stages 1 and 2.
 Class sizes can vary enormously (from 20 to 40 depending on the size and structure of the school).
 If a class is relatively large, it may be split into a number of separate groups for different subjects so that the whole class is rarely taught together.